MicroEJ/docs/Tutorials/gettingstarted/Step10.rst

 |image1|

 .. note::
- It is important to have the font that you want installed at the system already
+ It is important to have the font that you want installed on your system already

 - To choose what font you will use you click on **Import...** and the following should open